Spirit flights canceled at Atlantic City Airport

 “They offer no help to customers and just keep raising the prices on flights,” wrote a woman who emailed The Press of Atlantic City.
 “I have a guest that has had two flights canceled.”

-Spirit departures were cancelled to Tampa, West Palm Beach, and Orlando (2).
-Departures to Atlanta and Fort Lauderdale were listed as on time.
+Spirit departures were canceled to Tampa, West Palm Beach, and Orlando (2), Florida.
+Departures to Atlanta and Fort Lauderdale, Florida, were listed as on time.

-Monday's Spirit arrivals were cancelled from Atlanta, Fort Myers, Orlando (2), Tampa and West Palm Beach.
+Monday's Spirit arrivals were canceled from Atlanta, Fort Myers, Orlando (2), Tampa and West Palm Beach.

-Listed as on-time arrivals were from Fort Lauderdale, Myrtle Beach and one Orlando flight.
+Listed as on-time arrivals were from Fort Lauderdale, Myrtle Beach, South Carolina, and one Orlando flight.

 “We understand how frustrating it is for our guests when plans change unexpectedly, and we're working to find solutions.
 We ask guests to actively monitor their emails and flight status before heading to the airport,” continues the statement from Spirit Airlines.
 “As a team, we strive every day to get our guests where they need to go on time.
 Our focus will continue to be on taking care of our guests.”